berkeleyGamedev/DecalWebsite/pages/labs/lab0/lab0.md

     ![](images/download.png)

-3. Go to the `Unity 2022.X` tab and search for `2022.3.16`.
-Open with Unity Hub.
+3. Go to the `Unity 2022.X` tab and search for `2022.3.28f1`.
+Click Install (will install in your Unity Hub).

     ![](images/openWithHub.png)

 4. By default, Unity will install Visual Studios as the text editor for your scripts.
 If you would prefer to use a different editor such as [VS Code For Unity], then un-check this box.

     For the purposes of this class, we will only ever ask you to build your project as an executable.
+(Webgl executables will be covered later in the course, once we reach the final project!)

     This means for Windows users, check `Windows Build Support (IL2CPP)`.

-    For Mac users, check `Mac Build Support (Mono)`.
+    For Mac users, check `Mac Build Support (IL2CPP)`.

     You can always install other build support modules later on.
 After selecting your modules, press `Continue -> Install`.